HFsa-RaShid/scic-job-task/README.md

 # Website name: QuickCart
 + [Server github] (https://github.com/HFsa-RaShid/scic-job-task-server)

-This is the backend server for the Product Filtering and Search SPA.
-It is built using Node.js, Express.js, and MongoDB.
-The server provides APIs for managing and querying product data, including search, filter, and sort functionalities.
+This project is a single-page application (SPA) that allows users to search, filter, and sort products.
+It is built using React.js and communicates with the backend server via RESTful APIs.
+The application also includes authentication via Firebase.

 # Features:
 + Pagination: Efficiently loads products with pagination.